github/freno/doc/mysql.md

 Noteworthy:

 - `prod4` chooses to (but doesn't have to) override the `ThrottleThreshold` to `0.8` seconds
 - `prod4` list of servers is dictated by `HAProxy`. `freno` will routinely and dynamically poll given HAProxy server for list of hosts.
-These will include any hosts not in `NOLB`.
+These will include hosts that are `UP`, exclude hosts that are `NOLB`, and conditionally include `DOWN` hosts based on `IgnoreDownTaggedHosts` config.
 - `local` cluster chooses to override `User`, `Password` and `IgnoreHostsCount`.
 - `local` cluster defines a static list of hosts.